 Kenny joined Watsi on July 7th, 2015.
-Seven years ago, Kenny joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kenny's most recent donation traveled 6,200 miles to support Hour, a 21-year-old from Cambodia, to fund hip surgery to alleviate his pain and allow him to walk without difficulty.
+Eight years ago, Kenny joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kenny's most recent donation traveled 6,200 miles to support Mavin, a first grade student from Cambodia, to fund ear surgery.